 Your best chance of resolving conflicts or concerns quickly is to raise it directly with the staff person involved or with their supervisor.
 Many agencies also have a designated Client Rights Specialist who can help informally resolve concerns or complaints.
 It is natural to feel some reluctance to approach a person or an agency with a complaint.
 However, if the complaint is one that may be resolved by some action by the person or agency then this might be the most efficient course of action to follow.
 If you would like assistance raising your concern, ask if there is a Client Rights Specialist, an Ombudsman, a Member Rights Specialist (if you receive services through Family Care) or some other advocate who could assist you.

-Independent practitioners are specifically excluded from the provisions of the DHS 94 grievance resolution procedure.
+Independent practitioners are specifically excluded from the provisions of the Wis.
+Admin.
+Code. ch.
+DHS 94 grievance resolution procedure.
 They would have no one to act as their Client Rights Specialist.
-So if you have a complaint about their conduct or the treatment they provided for you, you have to contact the State of Wisconsin, Department of Safety and Professional Services (formerly the Department of Regulation and Licensing).
-DSPS is the state agency responsible for credentialing and regulating various professions in the State of Wisconsin.
+So if you have a complaint about their conduct or the treatment they provided for you, you have to contact the Wisconsin Department of Safety and Professional Services (DSPS).
+DSPS is the state agency responsible for credentialing and regulating various professions in the Wisconsin.
 Regulation of the professions is accomplished through various licensing boards as well as directly by the department in some circumstances.
 If you believe a licensed professional has done something unethical or unprofessional, you may file a complaint with DSPS.
 Please note that it can take time (possibly up to two or three years) for them to see an investigation to its conclusion.
-The Director of the Bureau of Health Professions in the Department of Regulation and Licensing may be reached at telephone: (608) 267-7223.
-Information on how to file a complaint and the forms for doing so can be found on the DSPS webpage: Complaints.
+For more information, call 608-267-7223 or visit the DSPS webpage.

-During treatment, access to your treatment records may be restricted by the treatment facility under ss.
-51.30(4)(d), Wis.
-Stats.
-However, DHS 92.05(1)(b), Wis.
+During treatment, access to your treatment records may be restricted by the treatment facility under Wis.
+Stat. § 51.30(4)(d).
+However, Wis.
 Admin.
-Code, states that your access to records during treatment may only be restricted if there is reason to believe that the benefits of access to those records is outweighed by the disadvantages.
+Code § DHS 92.05(1)(b) states that your access to records during treatment may only be restricted if there is reason to believe that the benefits of access to those records is outweighed by the disadvantages.
 The reasons for the restriction must also be entered into your records.
 Access to records about your health treatment or medications cannot be restricted at any time.
 After your discharge, you may see all your records and may obtain copies of all or part of the records, if you follow the agencies records request policy and are willing to pay for them.

 You can contact Disability Rights Wisconsin (DRW).
 DRW is the states designated protection and advocacy agency for persons who have a mental illness or developmental disabilities.
 DRW may be able to assist you, depending on the nature of your services and needs.
 DRW is located at: